Tickets are on sale now for Life of Pi in London’s West End – here’s how to get your hands on the best offers.

 “Time is against them and they have one mission; to survive.
 Like the book and the 2012 film of the same name, it is an epic adventure full of hope, that tests their endurance and pushes their limits.”

-The Wyndham’s Theatre will be reconfigured to specially accommodate the show, with Cameron Mackintosh, the venue’s owner, saying: “The production team’s approach to the material has been mirrored by their innovative reinvention of the Wyndham’s auditorium, rejigging levels and extending the stage over the stalls so that the floor and walls of the theatre become one complete surreal environment, that I think will be even more intense than before.
+The Wyndham’s Theatre has been reconfigured to specially accommodate the show, with Cameron Mackintosh, the venue’s owner, saying: “The production team’s approach to the material has been mirrored by their innovative reinvention of the Wyndham’s auditorium, rejigging levels and extending the stage over the stalls so that the floor and walls of the theatre become one complete surreal environment, that I think will be even more intense than before.
 Audiences are in for a Pi-flying ride into their imagination!”

 He added: “Rarely does a theatrical version of a film eclipse the original, but the brilliant staged adaption of Yann Martel’s Life Of Pi is one of those exceptions and I am thrilled that it is coming to the Wyndham’s Theatre after its sensational sell out premiere at the Crucible Theatre in Sheffield.”